It’s 2021 and each of us is striving to begin this new year with a new drive to be more productive.

 We’ll get to those alternatives soon but prior to that, let us look in depth the comparison between Trello and Monday.

 1. Views and Features

-Being a Kanban tool, this management tool doesn’t come with many features and views.
+Being a Kanban tool, this management tool doesn’t come with many features and views, making it less ideal to use Trello for scrum or other agile frameworks.
+This lack of agile capabilities also makes using Trello for web development or software development extremely difficult.
 Here are the key features you can find in it:

 - Flexible Kanban boards

 - Content-rich cards with a lot of task-related information like assignees, due dates, etc.

 - Customizable workflows